ssbsukirat/medicine/Neurology/Multiple Sclerosis.md

 		- her ability to care for the child
 		- the availability of social support
 	- Disease-modifying therapy is generally discontinued during pregnancy
+# Treatment
+- Categories
+	- acute attacks
+	- disease modifying agents
+	- symptomatic
+- EDSS (expanded disability status scale)
+	- <3.5 can usually walk
+	- >4 have progressive MS
+- Acute Attack
+	- If new attack/ deterioration consider whether this change reflects new disease activity or a “pseudoexacerbation” resulting from an increase in ambient temper- ature, fever, or an infection